Composite Bonding with Dr. Vik

 Common Questions

 In many cases, no drilling or only minimal preparation is needed.
-That is one of the main reasons bonding is often chosen as a conservative cosmetic option.
+Composite is bonded directly to the tooth surface, making it one of the most conservative cosmetic options available.

 Bonding can last well when it is carefully maintained, but it is not a lifetime treatment.
-Longevity depends on bite forces, habits, maintenance and regular review.
+You can typically expect five to ten years depending on where the bonding is placed, what forces it endures, and how well it is looked after.

 Start with a consultation.
 We can look at whether bonding is the best route, or whether Invisalign, whitening or porcelain should come first to get the most natural result.